romnick89/HotelListing.API.NET6/README.md

 # HotelListing.API.NET6
-REST API best Practice, Entity Framework, Repository Pattern
+REST API best Practice, Database Modelling, Entity Framework, Repository Pattern

 The Hotel Listing API was published in azure and the link is found below